‘General Hospital’ Spoilers: Kevin Faces Tough Questions From Laura And Cameron Faces The Music With His Mom

 The sneak peek shared via Twitter reveals that Laura will initiate a complicated discussion with Kevin.
 Viewers have not missed the fact that up to this point, Kevin has avoided telling Laura the full truth about how long Ryan has been around.
 She has assumed that Ryan only showed up recently, but General Hospital spoilers suggest that the truth will prompt frustration and fury.

 Laura will ask Kevin when he found out that Ryan was alive.
 Will Kevin be forthcoming in admitting that he had Ryan hidden and under his care for much longer than Laura presumed?
-Laura immediately embraced her husband when she found him, but learning he’d been hiding this for who knows how long may cause an enstrangement that will be difficult to resolve.
+Laura immediately embraced her husband when she found him, but learning he’d been hiding this for who knows how long may cause an estrangement that will be difficult to resolve.

-Cameron and the rest of his teen crew are back in Port Charles and Cam knows he’s in trouble.
+Cameron and the rest of his teen crew are back in Port Charles, and Cam knows he’s in trouble.
 Elizabeth cut him some slack when talking to him on the phone while he was still in Niagara Falls, but now he’s got to face her in person.
 General Hospital spoilers reveal that Cam will ask how much trouble he’s in, and Liz may not even know how to answer that yet.

 "We need to call the 'DOD' a cult." #GH55 pic.twitter.com/JwZCfdSDDH